 In 2015, Lee Lambert released a labor-of-love book on one of the greatest Halloween mask studios of all time, Don Post Studios.
 The book was huge, was very well received and personally, it’s one of my all time favorite books.
 I started collecting masks in the mid-1980’s and though I only collected Don Post masks on occasion, I certainly collected a lot of masks by Distortions Unlimited.
-Lee’s follow-up book is on this very company.
+Lee’s follow-up book, “Remember the Future: The Distortions Unlimited Story,” is on this very company.

 So the question is, is it worth the wait?
 I can say that without a doubt it is.
 This book is a very entertaining read on a company that has had its ups and downs.
 Ed Edmunds, the owner of Distortions, is a character in his own right and it comes through many times while reading.
 I had the pleasure to talk to Ed not long ago on an article I was writing and the conversation was not only informative, but it was a lot of fun.
 I found myself laughing a lot and that charm comes through here.

 I am so glad that Lee has taken it upon himself to write these books.
-The history of Distortions Unlimited is so important.
+“Remember the Future: The Distortions Unlimited Story” is so important.
 Even if you are not a mask collector, what this company has done deserves recognition and it certainly gets it here.

 Like the Don Post book, this book is a quick read.
 One thing I also really enjoyed is that since Distortions is still in business, Lee was able to go there and actually talk and interact with Ed and Marsha, getting a first person account on the history of the company.
 This was just not possible with the Don Post book as they went out of business in 2012.